Interdisciplinary Studies (ID)

 The techniques for gaining bibliographical control over the literature of theological subjects, as well as attention to the planning, preparation, and writing of theses are covered in this class.
 Credit / No Credit.
 Offered fall and spring.

-ID 8100 Scholarship and the Christian Mind - 3 Hours
+ID 8100 Scholarship and the Christian Mind - 2 Hours

 This course introduces students to central themes and issues related to academic ministry in secular and Christian universities and seminaries.
 Students will explore and engage in topics including: vocational stewardship in the academy; Christian worldview and intellectual life; the history and philosophical foundations of the modern university; Christian faithfulness and fruitfulness in academic teaching and research.
 Each of these topics will be considered in light of students' personal gifts and vocational direction with the aim of exploring how their evangelical Christian faith might inform their teaching and scholarship.

 This seminar course is intended to promote significant cross-disciplinary study, reflection, and interaction on a (set of) biblical text(s) (OT and/or NT) with special focus on the theological issues raised in the text(s).
-One faculty member from each THS department will participate in bringing this discussion to the class from the point of view of their particular discipline.
+Two THS faculty will lead the course, one in biblical studies (OT/NT) and one in theological studies (ST/HT).
 The course will consist primarily of papers and responses presented by the students along with open ended class discussion.

 This seminar course is intended to promote significant cross-disciplinary study, reflection, and interaction on the dissertation projects of the students in the course, with special focus on the theological issues raised in the dissertation.
-Two THS faculty will lead the course; one in biblical studies (OT/NT) and one in theological studies (ST/HT).
+Two THS faculty will lead the course, one in biblical studies (OT/NT) and one in theological studies (ST/HT).
 The course will consist primarily of papers and responses presented by the students along with open ended class discussion.